PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Profiling-Sourmash.md

 ### Create workflow figure
 If there are no errors, you may wish to generate a figure of the directed acyclic graph (the workflow steps).
 You can do this using the following command:
 ```
-snakemake --dag --snakefile Snakefile-taxnuc --configfile configs/Sample-Config.yaml | dot -Tsvg > taxfunc_analysis.svg
+snakemake --dag --snakefile Snakefile-sourmash --configfile configs/Sample-Config.yaml | dot -Tsvg > taxfunc_analysis.svg
 ```
 Here the `--dag` flag creates an output that is piped to `dot`, and an svg file is created.
 This will show the workflow visually.

 ### Execute workflow
 Finally, you can execute the workflow using:
 ```
-snakemake --snakefile Snakefile-taxnuc --configfile configs/Sample-Config.yaml -j 48 --use-conda
+snakemake --snakefile Snakefile-sourmash --configfile configs/Sample-Config.yaml -j 48 --use-conda
 ```

 There are a couple important arguments that were added here:

 - `-j 48` specifies that there are 48 threads available to use.
 You should change this to match the resources available.
 If more threads are specified in the configuration file than are available here, snakemake automatically scales them down to this number.
+Note that since sourmash is single-theaded, this will simply change the number of individual jobs that can be run at a single time.
+Do be aware of memory requirements (~40-100G for `sourmash gather` step when searching GenBank database).
 -  `--use-conda` allows conda to install the programs and environments required for each step.
 This is essential.

 Upon execution, the first step will be conda downloading packages and creating the correct environment.
 After, the jobs should begin running.
 You will see the progress on screen.